ftravers/datomic-tutorial/README.md

 Okay this is a special, and super cool variant on normal where clauses.
 We can run **ANY** function here that returns a boolean result.
-Well we know the function `>=` is a boolean value returning function, so it's legit.
-Second, for each entity, the users age will be stored in the variable `?age`, so we can simply pass that into the function to get our bool result!
-This just says, we want entities who have an age >= 21.
-Simple!
+We know the function `>=` is a boolean value returning function, so it's legit.

+Second, for each entity, the users age will be stored in the variable `?age`, so we can simply pass the value of that variable into the function to get our bool result!
+This just says, we want "entities who have an age >= 21".
+Great!

 So here is the full new query: